Table of Contents

 }

-The plugin here maps the target ‘CA’ from the datapoint with the key ‘CA’ from the location list.
-Then using the corresponding values of latitude and longitude, it visualizes the value of 151 with a corresponding circle size on the map right over Canada.
+The plugin maps the target ‘CA’ from the datapoint with the key ‘CA’ from the location list.
+Then, using the corresponding latitude and longitude values, it visualizes the value of 151 with a corresponding circle size on the map right over Canada.

 echo "worldmap.location.data.CA 25 `date +%s`" | nc localhost 2003

-For using the default location list, select location data as ‘countries’, ‘countries_3letter’, or states.
+To use the default location list, select location data as ‘countries’, ‘countries_3letter’, or ‘states’.
 Set aggregation as min, max, avg, count, or total.

-To provide json resulting endpoints, select Location Data as ‘json endpoint’ or ‘jsonp endpoint’, and provide the endpoint.
-And as we already mentioned earlier, for the map to identify the location correctly, the query result must contain a target value that exactly matches the key from the location file or the json output.
+To provide JSON-resulting endpoints, select Location Data as ‘JSON endpoint’ or ‘JSONP endpoint’ and provide the endpoint.
+As mentioned earlier, for the map to identify the location correctly, the query result must contain a target value that matches the key from the location file or the JSON output.

 Speaking of Graphite—test out MetricFire's top-of-industry Hosted Graphite service.
-Designed as a counter to the limitations of hosted Prometheus, our hosted Graphite services are the ideal choice to keep tabs on Kubernetes and other key applications and systems.
+Designed to counter the limitations of hosted Prometheus, our hosted Graphite services are the ideal choice for keeping tabs on Kubernetes and other critical applications and systems.

 Why try our Hosted Graphite Service?
 With our Hosted Graphite, you get better redundancy storage, improved control (by APIs), and tagged metrics for better analysis.
 Find out more about Hosted Graphite from MetricFire here.